xiaoyeye/CNNC/README.md

 #it will generate a folder 'wholeXXXXX', in which 'keras_cnn_trained_model_shallow.h5' is the final trained model

-# step5, use trained model to do prediction.
+# step5, use predict_no_y.py to do prediction;

+#Usage: python predict_no_y.py number_of_data_parts_divided path_of_trained model

+#command line in developer's linux machine :

+#python predict_no_y.py  2   /home/yey3/code3/models/model_KEGG2.h5

+(In the models folder are three trained model for GTRD TF-target, KEGG and Reactome database respectively)